 If Trump goes to war with Iran, it will be without the American people

-..and that's what an increasingly likely massive strike against the Middle Eastern state would be, warns Warren Getler, and only Congress can approve that.
-Which is why the US president must come clean with the American public
+That’s what an increasingly likely massive strike against the Middle Eastern state would be, Warren Getler warns.
+Only Congress can approve it, which is why the US president must come clean with the nation

 If, as seems increasingly likely, President Trump decides he’s going to launch a massive bombing campaign against Iran, then he must prepare the citizens of the United States for the gravity of that decision in a televised speech to the nation.